minecraftforum/rules-archive/rules/global/rules.markdown

     * +Repping posts
     * Quoting posts

-* You may not use alt accounts to post fake information.
+* Alt accounts may not be used to post fake information.
 This includes but is not limited to:
     * Replying with fake comments
     * Trolling
     * Posting consecutively to bump topics